 Schedule Your Appointment

 If you think you may have a dental emergency, call our office at 224-491-4229 as soon as possible.
-You can also use our online form to request an appointment.
+You can also request an appointment online.
 We will help you understand what to do next and get you in for care quickly.
-If you have swelling, severe pain, or a knocked-out tooth, contact us right away—timing matters.
+If you have swelling, severe pain, or a knocked-out tooth, contact us right away.